WindVeg/wind-change-on-plant-growth/README.md

 ```
 spyder
 ```
-Then spyder should be open.
+After the order "spyder" in conda, spyder will be open.

 ### Package Installation
 Then make sure the following Python libraries are installed: numpy, pandas, xarray, matplotlib, pwlf, cartopy，rpy2, geopandas, salem, R package relaimpo.
 You can use the following order in your conda environment: